 In a personal injury case, it is common for the insurance company to ask for an independent medical examination to assess your injury.
 If you are making a claim for pain and suffering, you may also have to have a mental health evaluation.
 Your attorney will prepare you for these examinations, as well, and explain what the doctors are looking for.

 If the case is complex or involves technical or scientific details, your attorney or the opposing attorney may ask for expert testimony.
 The expert can appear at a deposition or provide a written opinion.
-For instance, if the accident required you to have a specific type of surgery and the installation of rods in your neck, an expert might be called in to explain why this was necessary and why ordinary surgery could not be done.
+For instance, if the accident required you to have a specific type of surgery and the installation of rods in your neck, an expert might be called to explain why this was necessary and why ordinary surgery could not be done.

 How We Can Help